hansicaushi559/webpage/README.md

 # webpage

 ## About this project
 This web page was my first project.
-It is created with html, css and js.
-It consist of a here section witch is created with css flexbox, then a grid section , and an iframe and a contact box in the third section.. it fully responsible
+It is created with HTML, SASS and JS.
+It consist of a "hero" section which is styled with CSS Flexbox.
+The sections below are styled in CSS Grid.
+The contact form contains an google maps iframe.
+It’s fully responsive

 ### Deployed project link
 https://trusting-beaver-f2e968.netlify.app